Cinnamoon-dev/terraform-learning/README.md

 A minimal Terraform application to learn how to use it and apply in projects later.

 ### How to use environment variables
 Create a `variables.tf` file and then declare the variable.
+The file may have any name because all `.tf` files are loaded when calling `terraform apply`.

 ```tf
 variable "container_name" {